 Download: TotalFinder ($11.99, free 14-day trial)

-FinderPath does just one thing and does it pretty well – it adds a Windows-style address bar into the Finder application.
+But what makes FinderPath a nice Finder alternative is the ability to add a Windows-style address bar into the Finder application.
 Just press CMD+G when you’re in a Finder window to open up an address bar.
-Here, you can easily copy-paste the full address of the file/folder and jump directly to it.
+Now, you can easily copy-paste the full address of the file/folder and jump directly to it.
+Besides, there a super handy search mode that lets you quickly search the current directly.
+What’s more, you don’t need to shell out any bucks to get the most out of this able Finder alternative for macOS.

 Download: FinderPath (Free)